Serbian Empire: Economy

+The Serbian Empire possessed rich forest resources, especially around the mines in the region of Kosovo.
+A 15th-century French traveller described the wealth and sophistication of Serbian life, comparing the lifestyle of the upper classes to that of France.

 Commerce was another object of Dušan's concern.
 He gave strict orders to combat piracy and to assure the safety of travelers and foreign merchants.
 Traditional relations with Venice were resumed, with the port of Ragusa (Dubrovnik) becoming an important transaction point.
-Exploitation of mines produced appreciable resources.

 East-west Roman roads through the empire carried a variety of commodities: wine, manufactures, and luxury goods from the coast; metals, cattle, timber, wool, skins, and leather from the interior.
 This economic development made possible the creation of the Empire.
 Important trade routes were the ancient Roman Via Militaris, Via Egnatia, Via de Zenta, and the Kopaonik road, among others.
 Ragusan merchants in particular had trading privileges throughout the realm.
 Security of trade and merchants on the roads was a major concern for the state authorities.

 Srebrenica, Rudnik, Trepča, Novo Brdo, Kopaonik, Majdanpek, Brskovo, and Samokov were the main centers for mining iron, copper, and lead ores, and silver and gold placers.
 The silver mines provided much of the royal income, and were worked by slave-labour, managed by Saxons.
 A colony of Saxons worked the Novo Brdo mines and traded charcoal burners.
 The silver mines processed an annual 0.5 million dollars (1919 comparation).

 The currency used was called dinars; an alternative name was perper, derived from the Byzantine hyperpyron.
 The golden dinar was the largest unit, and the imperial tax was one dinar coin, per house, annually.